-Yes, the NKU Installment Plan is available to our students.
-Charges for the semester are broken into three payments.
+Yes, the NKU Payment Plan is available to eligible students.
+Charges for the semester are broken into four payments.

 for the current semester's due dates.

-- + What if I have a question about my student account?
+- + What if there is an error on my student account?

 - + Can my parents call and get my information?